ianmas-aws/PiPyIoT/README.md

 ### Instructions

 1. Clone this repo onto your Pi
-2. Edit runShadowEcho.sh to point at the correct location for your root-CA, device certificate and device private key.
+2. Edit runShadowEcho.sh to point at the correct account specific AWS IoT end-point and the correct locations for your root-CA, device certificate and device private key.
 These are created and can be downloaded when you create & connect your device in the AWS IoT console
 3. Make sure the device name on line 154 of `ThingShadowEcho.py` matches your device name in the AWS IoT console
 4. `chmnd +x runShadowEcho.sh`
 5. `./runShadowEcho.sh`